reconhub/ESCAIDE_2019_workshop/content/post/organisers.md

   Ebola response in North Kivu, DRC.

+* **David Jorgensen** (ICL): PhD student in infectious disease modelling, David specialises in estimating transmission dynamics of poliovirus in Pakistan and Afghanistan using genetic data.
+He is also involved in strengthening capacity and risk assessment in response to the current expansion in polio cases in Pakistan.

 * [**Alexander Spina**](https://github.com/aspina7) (RECON / EAN): Field
   epidemiologist and consultant in epidemiological analysis using R, Alex has been a key developer of the [R4epi](https://github.com/R4EPI/sitrep) project,